EBITDA vs EBIT: Understanding the Key Metrics for Smarter Financial Decision

 While both metrics measure profitability, they differ in one key way: depreciation and amortization.
 Here's how they stack up:

-Metrics Include Depreciation & Amortization Focus
+Metric Includes Depreciation & Amortization Focus

-Focusing on Operational cash flow
+EBITDA No Focusing on operational cash flow

-Clearer picture on Operational profitability
+EBIT Yes Clearer picture on operational profitability

 Key Considerations